 Cordelia opened her eyes.
 She couldn't see how she glowed gold.
 Too distracted by the different lights before her own eyes.
 She could see it now.
-The soft yellow light of the Primals, the taint of the hyenas inside them, sickeningly green.
+The soft yellow light of the Primal's, the taint of the hyenas inside them, a sickening green.
 She almost laughed.
-There was a female hyena spirit inside of kyle and Heidi, Tor and Rhonda hadn't been so fortunate and landed the males ones.
+There was a female hyena spirit inside of Kyle and Heidi, Tor and Rhonda weren't so fortunate and landed the male ones.
 Well, it certainly explained what was wrong with the hierarchy.

 She blinked, sighed.
 It simply wouldn't do.

 She would not allow such weak creatures inside her pack.
 Not when she could make more.
 She was much stronger than her primal's old warrior had been.
 So much stronger.
 Certainly strong enough to resist the beast inside her.